healthy-liveable-cities/valencia_training/Sessions plan.md

 **Pre-requirements:** Some basic knowledge of R and RStudio is desirable but not essential since the training material will be already scripted and ready for users to run.

-**Objectives:** This session will use the routable network files (i.e. linestrings and points) created in the previous session and add selected new information from other open data sources onto the routable network files.
+**Objectives:** This session will use the routable network files (i.e. linestrings and points) created in the previous session and add selected new information from other open data sources onto the network files.

 **Description:** Participants will get some basic understanding of the workflow behind collecting and joining selected Built Environment (BE) attributes onto a link-based and point-based data sets that will affect pedestrian route choice.
 On the linestring file (i.e. link-based data set), participants will add _Streetlights_ as link attributes, and on the point file (i.e. node-based data set) _pedestrian crossings (signalised and non-signalised)_ and provided _z-coordinates_ as node attributes.
 The results from this session will be used in the routing taught in the Work Session 4.